igniterealtime/pade/docs/search/readme.md

 see https://m.conversejs.org/docs/html/plugin_development.html on how to install this plugin

 ## How to use
-Click on the magnifying glass icon on the conversation toolbar to display the modal form
+Click on the magnifying glass icon on the conversation toolbar to display the modal form.
+Use a search command /search [/p <participant>] <text> for the text input box where <participant> is a full JID or username of a participant.